 - When the estate comprises of commercial property, the estate taxes can be quite a bit of money.

 - When the real estate is considered a tenant net lease property, the estate tax can be as much as 40% of the estate’s value.

 - An heir may be subjected to inheritance taxes depending on the state.
 Only six states currently impose inheritance taxes.

-Understanding the management and division of an estate can be difficult, so it can be helpful to contact a O’Fallon, MO estate attorney.
+Understanding the management and division of an estate can be difficult, so it can be helpful to contact an O’Fallon, Missouri estate attorney.
 With knowledge and experience of the matters at hand, they can help the beneficiaries receive the highest amount possible by only paying the necessary taxes.

 What to Know About Estate Planning: A Guide